Would a career in retail, buying and fashion suit me?

 Retail roles are generally split into ‘store-based’ and ‘head office’ positions.

-Store-based positions are, as the name suggests, where you will work in a particular store, either on the shop floor in the stockroom.
+Store-based positions are, as the name suggests, where you will work in a particular store, either on the shop floor or in the stockroom.
 If you are a store manager or trainee manager, you will split your time between a back office and wherever you are needed in store or in the stockroom.
 You may also be on the shop floor if you take up a stockroom or retail assistant role.
 The store environment is ideal for those who:

 - would hate to be chained to a desk all day